 Five job ideas for Tuesday’s big loser.

-- By Joshua E. KeatingJoshua E. Keating is an associate editor at Foreign Policy. , Ty McCormickTy McCormick is an associate editor at Foreign Policy.
+- By Joshua E. KeatingJoshua E. Keating was an associate editor at Foreign Policy. , Ty McCormickTy McCormick is an associate editor at Foreign Policy.
 Previously he was a freelance correspondent in Egypt, where he wrote about everything from military trials to revolutionary rap music.
 A 2011 Pulitzer Center grantee, he has written for Newsweek, the New Republic, the International Herald Tribune, and the Los Angeles Times, among others.
 He has also appeared as a commentator on Fox News and American Public Media’s Marketplace Tech.
 He holds a bachelor’s degree from Stanford University and a master’s from the University of Oxford, where he was a Clarendon scholar.

 Whatever happens on Nov.
 6, the U.S. unemployment rolls are going to have one new member next year.
 Sure, the election loser could sit on some corporate boards, collect speaking fees, or work on his memoirs.
 But here are a few ideas on how Barack Obama or Mitt Romney could keep busy and make a difference… even if it’s not in the White House.